-Status: Scope of work anticipated by April 2019.
-According to Keizer staff, planning work is expected to start in October 2019, with completion in 2020 Deliverables: To be clarified when scope of work is completed.
+Status: IGA No. 33295.
+Scope of work and RFQ release in Fall 2019.
+According to Keizer staff, planning work is expected to start in October 2019, with completion in 2020 Deliverables: Project memorandums provided by the selected consultant as per contract